numbleroot/acs-test-bed/README.md

 $ make collector
 ```

-Deploy the generated executable as a sidecar to the ACS under evaluation on each node of the deployment.
-Use the following to inspect available flags of the executable:
+Deploy the generated executable as a sidecar to the ACS under evaluation on each deployed node.
+Use the following
+to inspect available flags of the executable:
 ```
 $ ./collector -help
 ```